Keeping clean and staying healthy

 Responding to emergencies

-This is about providing short-term, life-saving support to help people in emergency situations, for example as a result of earthquakes, flooding, drought or conflict.
+This is about providing short-term, life-saving support to help people in emergency situations.
+For example, when there is an earthquake, flooding or drought.

-We work with communities and organisations around the world to build long term solutions, supporting people with the resources they need to make change happen.
+We work with communities and organisations around the world to build long term solutions.
+This means helping people to get the resources they need.

 Campaigning for change

-Campaigning means taking action to bring about lasting change.
+Campaigning means taking action to bring about change in the world.
 For Oxfam, it’s about standing together with others to speak out against the things that cause people to become poor in the first place.

 - Here is a list of some of the ways in which Oxfam is working with others to help people to keep clean and stay healthy.